|Who Dat? Relative Pronouns.|

 The questions to which one responds yes or no are rarely interesting.

-**auxquelles represents les questions, which is both plural and feminine.
-Hence auxquelles and not auxquel.
+**auxquelles represents les questions, which is both plural and feminine, so we need auxquelles and not auxquels.

 This relative pronoun is used to denote a place or a time.